epitechvo/CashManager-mobileapp/README.md

 # CashManager-mobileapp
-Mobile app for CashManager Project
+Mobile app for CashManager Project using Kotlin.
-NFC Reader Application with an User Interface to display the data read from the NFC Tag or Card scanned.
+* NFC Reader Application with an User Interface to display the data read from the NFC Tag or Card scanned.
+* QRcode Scanner